Table of Contents

 begins with a “magic” string describing the format.

-.
+raw, it's P5.
 The magic string is followed by

 white space, then by three numbers: the width, height, and